jobbo90/offshore_boundary/README.md

 5. post-process the estimated coastline postions in R
 6. post-process mud abundances for estimating the pressence or absence of mudbanks in R

+steps 1 - 4 are explained in the GEE repository.
+The data in data/raw/GEE_exports shows the results for Suriname.
+In step 5 - 6 this data is used for post-processing.

+The result is visualized for Suriname in the GEE repository

 ## License